tsogi/analogueClock/README.md

 Technologies used: **D3.js, SVG**
 #
-Live demo available at [tsogiaidze.ge/d3/analog-clock](https://tsogiaidze.ge/d3/analog-clock/)
+Live demo version at <a href="https://tsogiaidze.ge/d3/analog-clock/">tsogiaidze.ge</a>